The equivariant Minkowski problem in Minkowski space: Area measure of F-convex sets

 \end{proposition}

-\begin{proof} The second relation will follow from the first one, because $\lambda$ is positive on $B$.
-Let $h\in C^2(B)$ with positive definite Hessian.
+\begin{proof} The second relation will follow from the first one, because $\lambda$ is positive on $\ball$.
+Let $h\in C^2(\ball)$ with positive definite Hessian.
 From \eqref{eq: area measure c2+}, \eqref{eq: det hess plan} and \eqref{eq:density vol ball} we obtain and the result follows from \eqref{eq:ma c2}.

-Now let $h$ be convex on $B$.
-From Lemma~\ref{lem: conv unif sur compt}, we can find a sequence $(h_n)$ of elements of $C^2(B)$ with positive definite Hessian, converging uniformly to $h$ on compact sets.
+Now let $h$ be convex on $\ball$.
+From Lemma~\ref{lem: conv unif sur compt}, we can find a sequence $(h_n)$ of elements of $C^2(\ball)$ with positive definite Hessian, converging uniformly to $h$ on compact sets.
 From \cite[1.2.3]{Gu01}, $\M(h_n)$ weakly converges to $\M(h)$.
 From Lemma~\ref{lem: weak conv are fconv}, $\A(h_n)$ also weakly converge to $\A(h)$.
-The result follows because $\A(h_n)=\lambda \M(h_n)$ and by the uniqueness part of the Riesz representation theorem. \end{proof}
+Since $\A(h_n)=\lambda \M(h_n)$, the result follows by the uniqueness part of the Riesz Representation Theorem. \end{proof}

 \begin{corollary} Let $c>0$.
-Then on $B$
+Then on $\ball$

 Conversely if $\M(h)\geq c\L$ then on any ball of radius $r<1$, $\displaystyle\A(h)\geq c(1-r^2)^{(d+2)/2}\d\H^d$. \end{corollary}